 The GDS Academy is aligned with the framework.
 This means public servants can get the most appropriate learning and development.
-The training also includes awareness courses for non-specialists and those in digital roles, as well as courses for senior leaders.
-Our popular 10-day digital and agile foundation course is accredited by the Learning and Performance Institute.
+The training also includes awareness courses for non-specialists and those in digital roles - including our popular 10-day digital and agile foundation course, as well as courses for senior leaders.
+The GDS Academy is recognised as an expert provider of training, accredited by the Learning and Performance Institute.

 Students become part of a network of digital professionals that can support each other.
 We have previously blogged about successful GDS Academy alumni.
 For example, Katherine Ogilvie at NHS Resolution, who wrote about becoming a digital leader in her organisation after graduating.

 For the fifth birthday, some past students have been tweeting about how the GDS Academy changed their working lives.

 The GDS Academy has helped 10,000 people to embrace digital ways of working and put users at the heart of their work.